hyperwatch/hyperwatch/docs/input.md

 | path      | string | yes       | The path of the file.                                                          |
 | parse     | Parser | no        | A function to parse a line from the file (See [Formats](#other-formats) below) |

-**Note**: The file input does not read the whole file but starts tailing for logs as soon as Access Watch starts.
+**Note**: The file input does not read the whole file but starts tailing for logs as soon as Hyper Watch starts.

 ### HTTP